What is Dermaplaning?

 What Happens During Dermaplaning?

 Because dermaplaning requires unique and detailed training in freehand use of a surgical scalpel, you should always receive dermaplaning treatments from a licensed and experienced aesthetician.
 The first step in a dermaplaning treatment is gently cleansing the skin and preparing it for the exfoliating process.
 The aesthetician then applies the scalpel to the taut skin using short, precise strokes to remove hair and debris from the skin.
-The skin is then soothed and treated afterwards— overall, this treatment can take around thirty minutes to complete.
+The skin is then soothed and treated afterward — overall, this treatment can take around thirty minutes to complete.

 What Can I Expect After Treatment?

-Dermaplaning doesn’t require any downtime afterwards, and you can return to your regular schedule immediately.
+Dermaplaning doesn’t require any downtime afterward, and you can return to your regular schedule immediately.
 Many patients notice immediate results in texture and appearance after their treatment, and results usually last for a few weeks, after which the treatment can be repeated as needed.
-Most patients notice better absorption of their skincare products and improved appearance of makeup and foundation during this time, since the product isn’t blocked by fine hairs or debris.
+Most patients notice better absorption of their skincare products and improved appearance of makeup and foundation during this time since the product isn’t blocked by fine hairs or debris.
 Contrary to the popular belief, the vellus hairs grow back to their normal length and appearance, not darker and thicker.

 Dermaplaning can be a great option to augment your skincare regimen or boost your skin’s texture and appearance before a big event.
-To discuss how you can benefit from dermaplaning, contact our office and schedule a consultation with Dr. Kayastha and our skincare experts.
+To discuss how you can benefit from dermaplaning, contact our office and schedule a consultation with Dr. Kayastha and our skincare experts